devahmedsaber/TodoListApp/README.md

     - Or you can add the todo list app collection to your postman collections by importing it manually.
     - The todo list app collection exists in root directory with project files called (TodoListApp.postman_collection).
     - Change `local` variable value from variables tab of postman collection with your application serve link like `http://localhost:8000`.
+    - Change `token` variable value from variables tab of postman collection with your login token via the `/api/auth/login` endpoint.
 2. Email Notifications:
     - The app uses Mailtrap to simulate sending email notifications.
 Ensure your Mailtrap credentials are correctly configured in the .env file.
 Emails will be logged in your Mailtrap account.
 3. JWT Authentication:
     - All API requests are secured with JWT authentication.
-Make sure to authenticate by obtaining a token via the /api/auth/login endpoint and including it in your requests.
+Make sure to authenticate by obtaining a token via the `/api/auth/login` endpoint and including it in your requests.